hugegene/O-Net/README.md

 # O-Net
 This is the Juypter Notebook for O-Net.
+O-Net is formed by connecting 2 U-Nets together for image segmentation.